Head of Department – Mrs H Gardiner

 • A willingness to work hard – Biology contains a wealth of fascinating detail that you will need to assimilate before you can attempt the analytical questions that come up on exam papers.
 A-level Biology students are given regular assignments to do each week to help them to meet this challenge.

-• Ability in Mathematics and English – Because A-level Biology involves both essay writing and many calculations, we recommend a minimum of 6 grade in English and 7 grade in Mathematics.
+• Ability in Mathematics and English – Because A-level Biology involves both essay writing and many calculations, we recommend a minimum of grade 6 in both English and Mathematics.

 Course Content & Assessment

-Our students will follow the AQA AS (7401) or A-level Biology course (7402) which is divided into 8 units:
+Our students will follow the A-level Biology course (7401/7402) which is divided into 8 units: